Fall 2022: Discover Montréal solo this fall!

 Mark Hamilton is the community director for QueerMTL, an internationally-touring musician with his projects Woodpigeon and Frontperson and a graduate studies student of history researching LGBTQ+ activism in the city.
 He’s lived in Montréal since 2015, during which time he’s most often spotted atop a BIXI bike usally running a few minutes late.

-Whether you’ve arrived by air or by land, there’s so many great ways to explore Montréal that lets you leave the car parked (or in the garage back at home).
-There’s few finer ways to witness the colours of autumn than with a reinvigorating autumn walk through some of the city’s favourite parks and local forested areas.
-Cyclists will love the city’s bucket list bike rides that take riders through some of Montréal’s most memorable neighbourhoods and along the banks of the St. Lawrence River.
-And the city’s public transport system also offers some unforgettably picturesque routes if you’d rather sit back and let someone else do the driving.
+Whether youve arrived by air, land or sea, Montréal is a city best discovered by foot, atop two wheels or on public transport.
+Fill up your Instagram with postcard-pretty nature shots on a reinvigorating autumn walk through some of the citys favourite parks and forested areas.
+Cyclists will love the citybucket list bike rides that take riders through some of Montréals most memorable neighbourhoods and along the banks of the picturesque St. Lawrence River.
+And the citys easily navigated public transport system also offers some unforgettably picturesque routes if youd rather sit back and let someone else do the driving!

-We’d suggest signing up for one of Montréal’s multiple walking tour options to get the lay of the land, and then head out on some self-guided exploration.
-And a great place to start is where it all began – historic Old Montréal.
-Home to more than just the city’s most iconic historic sites, you’ll also find some of the most cutting-edge galleries and restaurants throughout Old Montréal’s cobblestone streets.
+Montréals walking tour options are a perfect way to get the lay of the land before heading out on some self-guided exploration.
+And a great place to start is where it all began—historic Old Montréal.
+Home to more than just the citys most iconic historic sites, youll also find some of the most cutting-edge galleries and restaurants throughout Old Montréals cobblestone streets.

 FUEL UP: